puppetlabs/puppetserver/documentation/external_ssl_termination.markdown

     characters.

-  * In the event that the previously described HTTP headers are received while Puppet Server is still configured to use HTTPS, then then header values will override the subject name, authentication status, and the certificate provided during the HTTPS handshake.
+  * In the event that the previously described HTTP headers are received while Puppet Server is still configured to use HTTPS, then only the header values will be consulted to determine the subject name, authentication status, and the certificate itself.